 Destinations include: Boulder, Denver & Estes Park Colorado, Moab Utah & Vedauwoo Wyoming

-Colorado Mountain School offers private rock climbing guiding 365 days a year.
+Colorado Mountain School offers custom guided rock climbing 365 days a year.
 If you would like to cover the curriculum from a certain course, but can’t make the course date, in a custom outing, we will work around your schedule.
 If you have a particular objective in mind, we will climb any route on any peak within our permitted terrain.

 *up to 4 hours

 3 People = $150 each

 4 People = $125 each

 6 People = $100 each